kmsoln/JavaWebDevTutorial/docs/en/springsecurity/practice/base-implementation-user.md

 This folder structure indicates where to create the `CustomUserDetailsService` class and the `UsersRepository` interface within your project.
 Organizing your classes in this manner helps maintain a clear and structured codebase.

-## Conclusion

-Congratulations!
-You have successfully created a base implementation for managing users in your application.
-With UserDetails, UsersRepository, and UserDetailsService in place, you can now authenticate users, manage their details, and perform user-related operations efficiently.

 ---

 # [NEXT TASK: Password Encryption](password-encryption.md)